sjackman/white-spruce-organelles-paper/white-spruce-organelles.md

 Identity to Norway spruce       |99.2%           |98.3%
 Coverage of Norway spruce       |99.7%           |59.6%

-† Permitting gaps less than 500 bp
+x Permitting gaps less than 500 bp

 Plastid
 ------------------------------------------------------------